 Bronet has been named a DesignIntelligence Most Admired Educator (twice) and an Association of Collegiate Schools of Architecture (ACSA) Distinguished Professor, and is past chancellor for the ACSA College of Distinguished Professors.
 She is a recipient of the Carnegie Foundation for the Advancement of Teaching New York Professor of the Year and the William H. Wiley Distinguished Professor Award for excellence in teaching, research, service, and contributions to the university and community.
 She is the co-founder of the ACSA Women’s Leadership Council and continues to mentor and lecture on women in leadership nationally.
 She is one of the only presidents of a college who is an architect and before that, the only architecture provost of a Carnegie classified research institution.

-Bronet is a member of the UN Consortium for Sustainable Urbanism Advisory Board, Executive Board of the Association of Independent Colleges of Art and Design (AICAD), and co-chair of the Myrtle Avenue Business Improvement District.
+Underlining her commitment to bolstering New York City’s talent and workforce development to ensure an inclusive economic recovery is Bronet’s appointment to the Future of Workers Task Force by New York City Mayor Eric Adams.
+Bronet is also a member of the Consortium for Sustainable Urbanization advisory board, Executive Board of the Association of Independent Colleges of Art and Design (AICAD), and co-chair of the Myrtle Avenue Business Improvement District.